feilb/feilb.github.io/_posts/2013-08-23-just-another-day.markdown

 _"I-I uh..
 I don't know how to tell you this, but--"_

-Jonathan spoke in the tone and intonation of voice one gets when fighting back tears.
+He had the tone and intonation of voice one gets when fighting back tears.
 He wasn't winning the fight.
 I wouldn't either.

 My mom was 42.
 Not old, even by a teenager's standard.